humaira99/Pacman/README.md

     - Hard: hard gameboard with _five_ ghosts
 4. Press START under the chosen level to play
 5. Move the Pacman using the arrow keys (`up`, `down`, `left`, `right`)
-6. Try and score as many points as possible, without being caught by a ghost
+6. Try and score as many points as possible, without being caught by a ghost :ghost:
     - You have 3 lives, touching a ghost makes you lose a life.
 A life counter is kept at the bottom of the game board
     - Cookies :black_circle: : worth 5 points
     - Cherries :cherries: :  worth 20 points